Walavouchey/osu-wiki/wiki/Ranking_Criteria/en.md

   - **Refrain from having multiple sprites active while not rendered.** Active sprites will still process commands regardless of whether they are visible or not.
 Should this be the case for longer periods of time, instantiate new sprites instead, for when visibility is regained.
   - **When using many commands of the same type on a sprite, try leaving at least 16 ms between their start times.** 60 commands per second is often more than enough for any sprite to make smooth transitions on an average setup.
 This is for the sake of reducing file size and loading times.
   - **Fade out sprites activated from triggers after usage.** Triggers will activate from their first possible command and stay active until the end of the difficulty, which is why fading these out when done is preferable.

+## Manual file editing and miscellaneous settings

+### Rules

+- **There must not be any unused files or 0-byte files in the beatmap's folder.** 0-byte files prevent other files in a beatmap's folder from properly uploading.
+Automatically generated `thumbs.db` files are the only exceptions.
+- **[Break times](/wiki/Beatmap/Break) must be inserted with the restrictions of the [beatmap editor](/wiki/Client/Beatmap_editor).**
+- **[Difficulty settings](/wiki/Client/Beatmap_editor/Song_Setup#difficulty) must not use more precision than is possible in the [beatmap editor](/wiki/Client/Beatmap_editor).**
+- **Difficulties that contain repetitive strobes, pulsing images, or rapid changes in contrast, brightness or colour in the storyboard or video must use an epilepsy warning.** If the warning interferes with gameplay, audio lead-in must be made longer.
+Strobing effects at 3 Hz (i.e. 3 flashes per second) and below are unlikely to cause concern.
+When in doubt, add the warning and confirm its necessity during the modding process.
+- **The `Letterbox during breaks` setting must be consistent between difficulties of the same mode if they contain break periods and if included, the same storyboard.**

+### Guidelines

+- **The `Enable countdown` setting should be consistent between difficulties of the same mode.** If a difficulty does not have a long enough intro period for the countdown to occur, this setting does not need to be consistent.
+- **[Slider tick rate](/wiki/Beatmapping/Slider_tick_rate) should not be modified through the `.osu` file.** Most custom values result in unsnapped slider ticks, however tick rates 0.5, 1.333, and 1.5 have practical use and can be applied only when they do not cause slider ticks to be unsnapped.

 ## Notes